KidQuant/CFA-Research-Challenge/README.md

 **Part 4:** We analyze the different investment risk that would prevent CTSH share price from reaching the target price.

 **Part 5:** We provide our investment recommendation.

+## Data

+Considering the nature of this competition, we were only able to use information from public sources; however, each CFA research team was provided with free access to [S&P Capital IQ](https://www.spglobal.com/marketintelligence/en/solutions/sp-capital-iq-platform), which the vast majority of our information originated.

+We also utilized industry analysis from the [International Data Corporation](https://www.idc.com) (IDC).
+We used economic data from the [Bureau of Economic Analysis](http://bea.gov) and the [Bureau of Labor Statistics](http://bls.gov).